kalexmills/micro-many-to-many/README.md

 ### Summary

-The tedium above can be summarized simply by the phrase "Only Ask the Owner".
+The tedium above can be summarized simply by the phrase **"Only Ask the Owner"**.
 In our design, no microservice should ask the Author service for a list of Conferences because the Author service does not own the Conference list.
-In any case, this query would just dump a list of IDs in the service's lap, which would either be returned to the client (who will almost certainly send further requests to get Conference details), or used to fetch data from the Confernence service.
+In any case, this query would just dump a list of IDs in the service's lap, which would force the client to follow up by sending extra requests.
 Writing a microservice to make simultaneous request in this constrained way avoids these issues and ensures data integrity.

+While this technique works, maintaining a many-to-many relationship across a microservice boundary is not a decision to be taken lightly.
+This should only be done for relationships whose queries are expected to remain extremely simple.
+As richer queries begin to be added, the benefits gained by separating the Authors and Conferences tables begin to outweigh the complications.
+To accommodate richer queries, additional data will need to be added to the join table.
+In the design used here, the task of maintaining this data falls to the Gateway service.
+This decision should be reconsidered in the context of richer queries, and weighed against the added complexity of peer-to-peer communication among the Author and Conference service.

 You may be concerned that the load across the system appears to be doubled in the scheme we have described.
 Two services are needed to handle a single request, and we would be justified in asking if we can do any better.
 Of course, we can,